michel-pi/fortnite-api-php-wrapper/README.md

 ## Documentation

-Here is a list of all methods and endpoints you can use and where they are contained.
+Here is a quick overview of the API so you can get started very quickly.

 If you need an in-use example then please take a look at the [index.php](https://github.com/michel-pi/fortnite-api-php-wrapper/blob/master/test/index.php) in my test folder where i use some of the endpoints.